azat-co/practicalnode/chapter10/chapter10.md

 const express = require('express')
 ```

 The `cluster` module has a property that tells us whether the process is master or child (master controls children).
-We use it to spawn four workers (the default workers use the same file, but this can be overwritten with `setupMaster` (<http://nodejs.org/docs/v0.9.0/api/cluster.html#cluster_cluster_setupmaster_settings>)).
+We use it to spawn four workers (the default workers use the same file, but devs can overwrite that with `setupMaster` (<http://nodejs.org/docs/v0.9.0/api/cluster.html#cluster_cluster_setupmaster_settings>)).
 In addition, we can attach event listeners and receive messages from workers (e.g., `kill`).

 ```js
 if (cluster.isMaster) {